uber/kraken/docs/CONFIGURATION.md

 >```
 As shown in this example, if 3 announce requests to one tracker fail with network error within 5 minutes, the host is marked as unhealthy for 5 minutes.
 The agent will not send requests to this host until after timeout.

-# Configuring Storage Backend for Origin and Build-Index
+# Configuring Storage Backend For Origin And Build-Index

-Storage backends persist data distributed by Kraken.
-Kraken has support for HDFS, S3, http (readonly), and Docker Registry (readonly) as [backends](https://github.com/uber/kraken/tree/f0ff772ab06b1dca70b9aa3bfc62b3b466acf387/lib/backend).
-Origin and Build-Index choose backend based on the namespace of requested blob or tag.
+Storage backends are used by Origin and Build-Index for data persistence.
+Kraken has support for HDFS, S3, http (readonly), and Docker Registry (readonly) as [backends](https://github.com/uber/kraken/tree/master/lib/backend).

+Multiple backends can be used at the name time, configured based on namespaces of requested blob and tag  (for docker images, that means the part of image name before ":").

+Example origin config that uses multiple backends:

 >origin.yaml
 >```